 The quality of the search traffic will depend on which keywords you're ranking for, the content that they are landing on, and how you define conversions (which we’ll discuss in the next section).

-1. Log into your agency's or client's account and go to Audience > Overview > Add Segment.
+1. Log into your agency's or client's GA4 account and navigate to Explore.

 An Alternative: Track Organic Traffic With an AgencyAnalytics Dashboard